LyGhT1337/DiscordDarkness/README.md

 ## How to get Theme Support:

 Create an Issue on this Git or Direct Message me on Discord.
-My Tag is: LyGhT#1337
+My old Tag was -> LyGhT#1337 (please don't add that one) my New Discord Account is -> LyGhT#1159

 ## Credits: